Syugen/simple-router/README.md

 ./run_mininet.sh
 ```
 ### Setup and Start POX
-Checkout the POX version that we use in this assignment
+Start a new terminal, checkout the POX version that we use in this assignment
 ```
 cd /home/mininet/pox
 git checkout f95dd1a81584d716823bbf565fa68254416af603